Where Do Occupational Therapists Work?

 - Eating meals

-- Personal hygiene
+- Personal hygiene and grooming

 These services are vital to patients as they recover and heal in the hospital setting.

-5. Rehabilitation centers
+5. Rehabilitation Centers

 Substance abuse can cause chronic short-term memory loss and abstract thinking problems, similar to Alzheimer’s or dementia patients.

-OTAs do everything from helping patients make adaptations for everyday life skills to implementing routine exercises to improve their memory and cognitive thinking abilities.
+As a result, OTAs work with substance abuse patients on their daily living and recovery efforts, doing everything from helping patients make adaptations for everyday life skills to implementing routine exercises to improve their memory and cognitive thinking abilities.

-6. Therapists’ offices
+6. Therapists’ Offices

 - Providing community-based resources, peer-facilitated groups, and other support options